NewAlexandria/vim.ana/README.md

 Thanks for experimenting with this repo.
 Suggestions always welcome.
 I'm particularly interested in

 * A new way to onbaord people into using the features of this configuration.
-(I'm thinking a docs page)
+(Recent `LeaderMap()` function was the start)
-* How this can more-safely integrate with your existing environment practices
+* How this can more-safely integrate with your existing environment practices (this may be Vimswitch)
 * How to lower the version dependecy with Vim
 * How to integrate with windowing apps on all platforms
 * How to get the lauch time near-instant (takes as much as 1.5 sec on slow slices)